dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-global.markdown

 ## Activating a package {#activating-a-package}

 {% prettify lang-sh %}
+$ pub global activate <pub.dartlang package> [constraint]
+$ pub global activate --source git <Git URL> [constraint]
-$ pub global activate <package> [constraint]
+$ pub global activate -sgit <Git URL> [constraint]
-$ pub global activate --source path <path>
+$ pub global activate --source path <path> [constraint]
 {% endprettify %}

 Use `activate` to enable you to run a package's executables from anywhere on your machine.
-You can activate a package on [pub.dartlang.org](http://pub.dartlang.org/), or you can activate a package on your local machine.
+You can activate a package on [pub.dartlang.org](http://pub.dartlang.org/), in a Git repository, or on your local machine.
 Once you have activated a package, see [Running a script](#running-a-script) to run scripts from the package's `bin` directory.

+In all cases, when you activate a package you can specify an optional constraint.
+If you specify a range, Pub picks the best version that meets the constraint.
+See the following section for examples.

 ### Activating a package on pub.dartlang.org

-Use `activate <package> [constraint]` to activate a package from pub.dartlang.org.
+Use `activate <package>` to activate a package from pub.dartlang.org.
 The optional constraint allows you to pull in a specific version of the package.
 For example, the following command pulls the 0.6.0 version of the `markdown` package: